Warning: Strong fentanyl including medetomidine

-Through anecdotal reports and observations at Carepoint Consumption & Treatment Services, we would like to share the following information about possible side effects that could be associated with the various batches of fentanyl potentially cut with benzodiazepines (or "benzos").
+Through anecdotal reports and observations with on site drug testing at Carepoint Consumption & Treatment Services, we would like to share the following information about possible side effects that could be associated with fentanyl potentially cut with medetomidine.
 Please note: Multiple colours of the substance currently associated with this advisory have been reported.

-Unusually difficult to rouse.
-Sleep-like state (or "heavy nod") for hours post-use, but not in overdose as vital signs are stable.
+- Unusually difficult to rouse, sleep-like state but not in overdose as vital signs are stable (AKA "a heavy nod”).

-Significant confusion after waking up, including percieved loss of time.
+- Significant confusion after waking up, including lost sense of time.

 In the community, a person can present as not responding to stimulation after multiple doses of naloxone, but is breathing and has a pulse.
 They may appear to be in a deep sleep-like state.
 It is still important to call 911.
 Substances such as fentanyl can be 'cut' (or mixed) with other drugs.
 Even a very small amount can cause an overdose or other side effects.